Case Study · Professional Services

 What was missing was a unified system that connected market opportunity, deal qualification, insight generation, and day-to-day execution.

-The President of the business and the CGO wanted the company to win without depending on individual heroics.
+The President and the CGO wanted the company to win without depending on individual heroics.
 They needed infrastructure for consistent performance.

 From a distance, the organization looked productive.
 Revenue continued to grow, teams were busy, and clients were satisfied.